2206-fsa-best-team/VibeCheck/README.md

 * Create charts based on vibe data for moments and journal entries ✔
 * Enable filtering for moments and journal entries ✔
 * Enhance responsiveness throughout all components to account for desktop and mobile usage ✔
-* Deploy the app via Heroku ✔
+* Deploy the app via Heroku (later Render) ✔
-* Enable continuous integration using Heroku and Github ✔
+* Enable continuous integration using Heroku (later Render) and Github ✔

 ## Long-term Vision
 * Implementing NLP and incorporating sentiment analysis into the vibe values